RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Algorithms

 \section{Algorithms}

-The \pkg{RKHSMetaMod} package implements two optimization algorithms: the RKHS ridge group sparse (see Algorithm \ref{algo:RGS}), and the RKHS group lasso (see Algorithm \ref{algo:GL}).
-These algorithms rely on the Gram matrices $K_v$, $v\in\mathcal{P}$, that have to be positive definite.
-Therefore, the first and essential step in this package, is to calculate these matrices and insure their positive definiteness.
+The \pkg{RKHSMetaMod} package implements two optimization algorithms: the RKHS ridge group sparse (see Algorithm \ref{algo:RGS}) and the RKHS group lasso (see Algorithm \ref{algo:GL}).
+These algorithms rely on the Gram matrices $K_v$, $v\in\mathcal{P}$ that have to be positive definite.
+Therefore, the first and essential step in this package is to calculate these matrices and insure their positive definiteness.
 This step is detailed in an algorithm that is described in the next Section.
 The second step is to estimate the RKHS meta-model.
-In the \pkg{RKHSMetaMod} package, two different objectives based on different procedures are considered in order to calculate this estimator: \begin{itemize} \item[1.]
+In the \pkg{RKHSMetaMod} package, two different objectives based on different procedures are considered to calculate this estimator: \begin{itemize} \item[1.]
 The RKHS meta-model with the \textit{best} prediction quality.

-The procedure to calculate the RKHS meta-model with the \textit{best} prediction quality has been described in Section \ref{subsec:Err}: a sequence of values of the tuning parameters $(\mu,\gamma)$ is considered, and the RKHS meta-models associated with each pair of values of $(\mu,\gamma )$ are calculated.
+The procedure to calculate the RKHS meta-model with the \textit{best} prediction quality has been described in Section \ref{subsec:Err}: a sequence of values of the tuning parameters $(\mu,\gamma)$ is considered, and the RKHS meta-models associated with each pair of the values of $(\mu,\gamma )$ are calculated.
 For $\gamma=0$, the RKHS meta-model is obtained by solving the RKHS group lasso optimization problem, while for $\gamma\neq 0$ the RKHS ridge group sparse optimization problem is solved to calculate the RKHS meta-model.
-The obtained RKHS meta-models are evaluated by considering a new dataset and the RKHS meta-model with minimum value of the prediction error is chosen as the \textit{best} estimator. \item[2.]
-The RKHS meta-model with at most $qmax$ active groups.
+The obtained RKHS meta-models are evaluated by considering a new dataset and the RKHS meta-model with the minimum value of the prediction error is chosen as the \textit{best} estimator. \item[2.]
+The RKHS meta-model with at most $qmax$ groups in its support, i.e. $\vert S_{\widehat{f}}\vert\leq qmax$.

 First, the tuning parameter $\gamma$ is set as zero.
-Then, a value of $\mu$ for which the number of groups in the solution of the RKHS group lasso optimization problem is equal to $qmax$, is computed.
-This value will be denoted by $\mu_{qmax}$.
-Finally, the RKHS meta-models with at most $qmax$ active groups are obtained by implementing the RKHS ridge group sparse algorithm for a grid of values of $\gamma\neq0$ and $\mu_{qmax}$.
+Then, a value of $\mu$ for which the number of groups $v\in\mathcal{P}$ in the solution of the RKHS group lasso optimization problem is equal to $qmax$, is computed.
+This value of $\mu$ will be denoted by $\mu_{qmax}$.
+Finally, the RKHS meta-models containing at most $qmax$ groups in their support are obtained by implementing the RKHS ridge group sparse algorithm for a grid of values of $\gamma\neq0$ and $\mu_{qmax}$.
 This procedure is described in more details in Section \ref{subsec:optimqmax}. \end{itemize}